Born, Long Island, New York.

 August 1996; secured a position at the fledgling Yancey Richardson Gallery in Soho.
 The gallery would become one of the preeminent dealers of fine art photography in the country.
 Assisted at AIPAD (The Association of International Photography Art Dealers).
 Gallery stable artists, Bruce Cratsley and Andrew Moore, gave support to my photographic search.

 Freelance U.S. representative for Assignment Asia - Hong Kong based international photography agency headed by photographer, Paul Hu.
 Edited reportage film, developed contacts and promoted Hu's work through meetings with photo editors of Paris Match, Der Spiegel, New York Times and other publications in New York City.
-Resulted in a notable photo story in New York Times magazine, "Robert McNamara and the Ghosts of Vietnam."
+Resulted in a notable photo story in the New York Times magazine.
+August 10,1997, "Robert McNamara and the Ghosts of Vietnam" written by David K. Shipler and photographs by Paul Hu on assignment in Vietnam.

 March; invited to the opening of Emerging Photographers at the Sag Harbor Picture Gallery, Sag Harbor, New York by friend Evan Kafka who was included in the exhibition.
 The narrow brick walled gallery was packed with artists, writers and musicians; among them, actor and writer, Spalding Gray, engaged in a Swimming to Cambodia style monologue accompanied by a saxophonist wearing a black beret.
 This vibrant community seemed like a good place to be, while contemplating the next step of my journey.